Best kids’ bikes 2023: tips for choosing a children's bike

 Reasons to avoid

-There's loads of gear range from the 9-speed 11-42 tooth cassette for both steep unhills and fast descents.
+There's loads of gear range from the 9-speed 11-42 tooth cassette for both steep uphills and fast descents.
 The fork is a rigid alloy number which should be fine for an eight year old, as they're still a bit too light for a suspension fork to operate effectively.

-10. Diamondback Youth Metric
+Diamondback Youth Division

 Specifications